petewarrior/Facebook-Ignited/README.rst

 true it will redirect them to the correct page so that they may do so.
 It also allows you to view all of the information from ->api('/me').

-Any and all facebook functions can be called via the ``$this->fb_ignited->api()`` format.
-If it is not within Facebook Ignited class it will call it from the facebook class which is called via the fb_ignited system, acting as a shell for Facebook SDK.
+Any and all Facebook functions can be called via the ``$this->fb_ignited->api()`` format.
+If it is not within Facebook Ignited class it will call it from the Facebook class which is called via the fb_ignited system, acting as a shell for Facebook SDK.

 As a added bonus the system now supports facebook credits, if you want use the system as it is create a database and